ZerBea/hcxtools/README.md

 closely synced to hashcat git branch (that means: latest hcxtools matching on latest hashcat beta) and John the Ripper git branch ( "bleeding-jumbo").

-Support for hashcat hash-modes: 2500, 2501, 4800, 5500, 12000, 16100
+Support for hashcat hash-modes: 2500, 2501, 4800, 5500, 12000, 16100, 16800, 16801

 Support for John the Ripper hash-modes: WPAPSK-PMK, PBKDF2-HMAC-SHA1, chap, netntlm, tacacs-plus

 After capturing, upload the "uncleaned" cap here (https://wpa-sec.stanev.org/?submit) to see if your ap or the client is vulnerable by using common wordlists.
-Convert the cap to hccapx and check if wlan-key or plainmasterkey was transmitted unencrypted.
+Convert the cap to hccapx or to WPA*-PMKID-PBKDF2 hashline (16800) and check if wlan-key or plainmasterkey was transmitted unencrypted.

 Brief description